Monday, March 30, 2015

 Wednesday, March 25, 2015

-In story one the Mouthpiece rescues a girl who has been thrown down a well after having had her feet encased in concrete.
-She is really lucky to have him to rescue her, although I wonder how she felt when he had to chip that concrete off her feet.
+In story one the Mouthpiece rescues a girl who has been thrown down a well after having had her feet encased in cement.
+She is really lucky to have him to rescue her, although I wonder how she felt when he had to chip that hardened concrete off her feet.
 Ouch.
-But the Mouthpiece and the girl rig up a trick with a store manikin to fool the two cretins who tossed her in the well.
+But the Mouthpiece and the girl rig up a trick with a store mannequin to fool the two cretins who tossed her in the well.
 Justice prevails!